shree-3143/Breast-Cancer-Cell-Type-Detection/README.md

 # Breast Cancer Cell Type Detection
-(This project won 1st Place in the ACT Young ICT Explorers (YICTE) Competition in Year 10 2023.
-This was also my Year 11 Semester 1 project)
+(NOTE: This project won 1st Place in the ACT Young ICT Explorers (YICTE) Competition in Year 10 2023.
+This was also my Year 11 Semester 1 2024 project)

 <h3>Project summary:</h3>